 I want to jump over to Design, so I'm going to go ahead and type that keyboard shortcut and I'll come in and make my design changes.
 Now that I have that all set I'll go ahead and create a new Home screen or starting point for the second flow.
 Multiple flows can share some artboards, but each flow does need its own unique Home artboard.

-When I click on this duplicate artboard here I'll go ahead and give it a unique name.
+When I click this duplicate artboard here I'll go ahead and give it a unique name.
 We'll call it Test 2.
-Next I'll come in and make sure that they're wired appropriately.
-So for that I'm going to go ahead and click on Test switch over to Prototype mode, aand just press and drag a wire so that that initial artboard feeds to the second artboard.
-When I click on the second artboard I can see that all the other wires are already intact.
+Next I'll come in and make# sure that that they're wired appropriately.
+So for that I'm going to go ahead and click Test switch over to Prototype mode, aand just press and drag a wire so that that initial artboard feeds to the second artboard.
+When I click the second artboard I can see that all the other wires are already intact.

-Now multiple flows can be useful just in organizing your content, even when you're not working on -- let's say -- a usability study.
+Now multiple flows can be useful just in organising your content, even when you're not working on -- let's say -- an usability study.
 If I zoom out here, you can see I have some other flows that I've defined.
 This one is for an Amazon Echo Show.
-I'll come on in and click on that first artboard in that sequence and I'll give it a label.
+I'll come on in and click that first artboard in that sequence and I'll give it a label.

-Notice how in my test here I have my first set of artboards, and they're highlighted; everything else is grayed out.
-For my second test it's going to use those first two artboards, ignore the ones towards the top, and then use the balance of the flow.
+Notice how in my test here I have my first set of artboards and they're highlighted; everything else is greyed out.
+For my second test it's going to use those first two artboards, ignore the ones towards the top and then use the balance of the flow.
 So it's a nice way to proof my work before I actually generate a link.
 With one of the flows selected I'm now going to come here towards the Properties Inspector on the right.
 Notice that the link title automatically leverages the label that I applied to that individual flow.

 I can always come in and override it here if I'd like.
-I want this to be a usability study, so I'll select that, and go ahead and publish it out.
-From here I want to repeat that process for the second Compass Test 02 flow, and also the Amazon Echo Show flow.
+I want this to be an usability study, so I'll select that and go ahead and publish it out.
+From here I want to repeat that process for the second Compass Test 02 flow and also the Amazon Echo Show flow.
 One thing you'll notice in the properties inspector is here towards the bottom.
 It gives me an indication of when the last time was that I updated my individual flow.

-So let's say I come in and make some changes to Compass Test 01 I can come in and make those changes and when I come back here and to Share mode in the drop-down menu, I can be sure to select the link that I defined, so that's Compass Test 01.
+So let's say I come in and make some changes to Compass Test 01 I can come in and make those changes and when I come back here and to Share mode in the drop-down menu, I can make sure that you select the link that I defined, so that's Compass Test 01.
 From there I have the ability to update it without changing the link.
-I can change the content that's being shared, or I can alternatively come in and just select a new link.
+I can change the content that's being shared or I can alternatively come in and just select a new link.
 If I don't want to overwrite the one that I created before I can always save out a new one.